Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics

 The hysteresis recovery metric at 35 periods ranges from 0.788 to 1.171, with median 1.112 and mean 1.089 $\pm$ 0.070.
 Values exceeding 1.0 indicate that trust can eventually surpass its pre-violation level through sustained cooperative effort, while the narrow distribution (coefficient of variation 6.4\%) demonstrates remarkable consistency across diverse parameter configurations.

 The median value of 1.112 indicates that after 35 periods of sustained cooperative behavior following a severe violation, typical configurations enable trust recovery to approximately 111\% of the pre-violation baseline.
 To illustrate concretely: if trust stood at 0.80 immediately before a severe violation, the median recovery ratio of 1.112 indicates trust reaches approximately 0.89 after 35 periods of sustained cooperation ($0.80 \times 1.112 \approx 0.89$).
 Crucially, this apparent ``full recovery'' masks a substantial hysteresis cost.
 Without the violation, trust would have continued building from 0.80 toward the maximum of 1.0, reaching approximately 0.98 over the same 35-period interval given typical building rates.
 The true hysteresis damage is therefore the 9\% permanent shortfall between achieved trust (0.89) and the violation-free counterfactual (0.98)---not the comparison to the pre-violation baseline.
 This pattern reflects two competing mechanisms: the trust ceiling constraint from persistent reputation damage, and the gradual trust building from sustained positive evidence.
-The tight clustering around 1.09-1.14 (Q1 to Q3) validates that the hysteresis mechanism produces qualitatively consistent behavior across parameter space.
+The tight clustering around 1.09--1.14 (Q1 to Q3) validates that the hysteresis mechanism produces qualitatively consistent behavior across parameter space.

 Importantly, even this ``recovery'' occurs only after extended cooperation (35 periods), and the trust ceiling mechanism ensures that the relationship remains fundamentally constrained by violation history.
 The recovery ratio exceeding 1.0 should not be misinterpreted as trust exceeding its maximum bound (which remains $T_{ij}^t \in [0,1]$); rather, it indicates that sufficient time and sustained cooperation can eventually surpass the pre-violation baseline while still falling short of where the relationship would have been absent the violation.